 Texas is the second-biggest state in the US by both area and population, and that comes with a large number of companies and their valuable data.

 The majority of records exposed through data breaches in Texas came out of the Epsilon breach in 2011.
 The email marketing firm leaked 50 million to 250 million email addresses and names.
 It worked with several big-name US retailers and financial companies like Kroger, Walgreens, Marriott Rewards, Capital One, and Citibank.

-Oregon has a relatively high number of data breaches, but the vast majority of the 1.37 billion records leaked came from one source: River City Media.
+While Oregon has a relatively low number of data breaches compared to the states mentioned above, it does have the second-highest number of records affected.
+The vast majority of the 1.37 billion records leaked came from one source: River City Media.
 The company’s breach in 2017 exposed 1.34 billion email accounts, representing one of the largest data breaches of all time.
 River City Media collected information on millions of individuals without their consent as part of its spam operation, and then failed to protect that data.
 That information included email accounts, full names, IP addresses, and physical addresses.

 # of records exposed: 388 million